bios62/oci_scripts/audit_log_streaming.md

 ### Quick overview

 - The script pages through the Audit API results and writes events incrementally to a single JSON file.
+- All Audit events are at root, tenancy level
 - If the requested date range is longer than 14 days, the script breaks it into 14-day (or smaller) chunks and queries each chunk sequentially.
 - Within each chunk the script fetches all pages of events and streams them to disk to avoid large memory footprints.